jacob-maristany/Xamarin.Forms.Mvvm/README.md

 ## Messaging Example.. for you, David. ;)

-*Note: The reason it's simpler/lighter than `MessagingCenter` is because the `MessagingCenter` does not need to hold the reference to the subscription.
+Note: The reason it's simpler/lighter than `MessagingCenter` is because `Messaging` does not need to hold the reference to the subscription.
 The subscriber is responsibile for that.
-It's convention-based.*
+This is a convention-based approach.

 #### Subscribing: